Domain-Aware SE Network for Sketch-based Image Retrieval with Multiplicative Euclidean Margin Softmax: Appendix: Theoretical Analysis of MEMS Loss

-Instead of optimizing the distance among instances directly as indicated by Eq. \ref{eq:pro1}, the proposed EMS loss uses prototypes $\left\{ \boldsymbol{c}_{y}\right\} _{y\in\mathcal{Y}}\subset\mathcal{X}$ to characterize the distribution of instances in feature space.
-If this EMS loss is well optimized, instances will be closer to their corresponding prototype than other prototypes in feature space.
+Instead of optimizing the distance among instances directly as indicated by eq. \ref{eq:target-appendix}, the proposed MEMS loss uses prototypes $\left\{ \boldsymbol{c}_{y}\right\} _{y\in\mathcal{Y}}\subset\mathcal{X}$ to characterize the distribution of instances in feature space.
+If this MEMS loss is well optimized, instances will be closer to their corresponding prototype than other prototypes in feature space.
 This relationship can be described as

 For convenience, we denote $\mathcal{R}_{y,y'}$ as a region where

 Also, we denote $\mathcal{R}_{y}$ as a region where